Ibrahim Traoré (footballer)

-Ibrahim Benjamin Traoré (born 16 September 1988) is an Ivorian professional footballer who plays as a midfielder for Slavia Prague in the Fortuna Liga.
+Ibrahim Benjamin Traoré (born 16 September 1988) is an Ivorian retired professional footballer who played as a midfielder.
+After his active career, he started to work as a scout.

 Club career

 Traoré began his career with Ivorian clubs CO Korhogo and AS Tanda, before signing for Al-Ahly Benghazi of the Libyan Premier League in 2013.
 In 2014, he moved to Táborsko in the Czech National Football League, the second tier of football in the Czech Republic.
 After a break-out season in the 2015–16 Czech National Football League, he moved to the top league side Zlín in September 2016.

 On 3 September 2018, Slavia Prague announced that they had signed Traoré on loan, with an obligation to buy.

 In January 2019, Traoré signed a contract with Slavia Prague for an undisclosed fee.

+In June 2023, Traoré signed a one-year contract with Viktoria Plzeň for an undisclosed fee.

 International career

 In November 2019, he received his first international call up from the Ivory Coast national team, aged 31.

+After the active career

+In March 2025, his former club Slavia Prague revealed that Traoré works as a scout and the club cooperates with him.